6 Introduction to the Command Line

 The stdout is the actual output of the command.
 In some cases this gets printed to the screen, but most often this is the information that needs to be saved in an output file.

-Figure 6.5: This program (in the form of a bash script executed in the terminal) takes no input, and prints one line to the stdout and one line to the stderr.
+Figure 6.7: This program (in the form of a bash script executed in the terminal) takes no input, and prints one line to the stdout and one line to the stderr.

 6.8.2 Piping

-A “pipe” (|) is a really useful feature of bash that lets you chain together multiple commands!
-When two commands are chained together with a pipe, the stdout of the first command becomes the stdin of the second (Figure 6.6)!
-The stderr is still printed on your screen, so you can always know when things fail.
+A “pipe” (|) is a really useful feature of bash that lets us chain together multiple commands!
+When two commands are chained together with a pipe, the stdout of the first command becomes the stdin of the second (Figure 6.8)!
+The stderr is still printed on our screen, so we can always know when things fail.

-Figure 6.6: Diagram showing stdin going into the program, and two output streams from the program: stderr and stdout, with the stdout becoming the stdin of a second program.
+Figure 6.8: Diagram showing stdin going into the program, and two output streams from the program: stderr and stdout, with the stdout becoming the stdin of a second program.

-head -n 10 Boosted-BBB-meta.tsv | tail -n1
+head -n 10 Boosted-BBB-meta.tsv | tail -n 1

 netsukeJapan C Artwork